Bethersden Primary School

 Before Power Maths we have dedicated time to practise and develop our maths fluency.
 We will be using the Mastering Number program to do so, which aims to secure firm foundations in the development of good number sense for all children from Reception through to Year 1 and Year 2.
 A key resource we will be using throughout these sessions include tens frames and counters and rekenreks.

-Geography is our main unit within our Cornerstones curriculum across these next 2 terms, with our driver project ‘Coastline’.
-This project teaches children about the physical and human features of coastal regions across the United Kingdom, including a detailed exploration of the coastal town of Whitby, in Yorkshire.
+History is our main unit within our Cornerstones curriculum across these next 2 terms, with our driver project ‘Magnificent Monarchs’.
+This project will teach us about the English and British monarchy from AD 871 to the present day.

 Home Learning